ljetibo/Notebooks/README.md

 ##TIDES
 NOAA CO-OPS water level data plotting scripts.
 There's a CO-OPS file availible for download, or you can download a new one.

+##Inline
+How to plot a "zoomed" in area of a graph on the same graph.
+Used for Stochastic Simulation report.
+It's tricky to get a hang of inset_axes funcs.
+Mpl tuts are fairly sucky at it.

 ##DUMP
 Mostly ipython notebooks with matplotlib ploting stuff.